Guide to the North Klong Prao Beach / Chai Chet area

 White Sand Beach is currently the most touristy beach but further development is limited by the lack of usable land – i.e. any development on White Sand Beach is pretty much limited to a roadside strip.
 Unlike in Klong Prao where there is far more land available, and if the development of the island continues at the rate the government and local developers would like to see then it would Klong Prao will eventually morph into the main town on the island.
 Fortunately that prospect is still many years away.

-A couple of places of interest in this are Max’s Bistro – popular with expats for his weekly buffets and the Crocodile Show.
-Which is popular with Chinese and families who aren’t into animal rights.
-It’s pretty depressing.
-It’s also home base for the members of the Koh Chang Rescue team.
+A place of interest in this area is the home base for the members of the Koh Chang Rescue team.
 These guys do a good job and act as a volunteer ambulance and rescue services on the island.
-They’ll be at the scene of any road accident, fallen tree, sinking boat or drowning swimmer before the police.
+They’ll be at the scene of any road accident, fallen tree, sinking boat or drowning swimmer before the police show up.
 All funded by voluntary donations.

 A little further south are cheap shop units set back from the road.
-These initially housed various businesses but most have been made into bars now which are all open from mid morning onwards in order to provide liquid breakfasts to their regular customers.
+These initially housed various businesses but most have been made into bars now which are all open from mid morning onwards in order to provide alcoholic breakfasts to their regulars.